Gifted and Talented Program

 1) From the Palmer website , under the Students tab, select Student Resources.

 2) Select the Naviance link .
-"Click HERE to login", and then use the link to the "Clever" login.
-Username is your student username.
-Password is your district student number.
+"Click HERE to login", and select the Microsoft logo link to login.
+Follow prompts and Naviance/Clever links to login.

 3) Once logged in, select My Planner and Tasks Assigned to Me.

-4) Three GT tasks have been assigned to you: HS ALP Survey, ALP Achievement Goal, and ALP Affective Goal.
+4) Three GT tasks have been assigned to you: HS ALP Survey/Questionnaire, ALP Achievement Goal, and ALP Affective Goal.

 If you would like to make an appointment with Mr. Chamberlin, Gifted Resource Teacher, to discuss the ALP and/or other GT related issues, please make an appointment here.